 Johns Hopkins All Children’s has cleaned house and the former administration has come under fire.
 But federal officials continue to monitor the hospital, and, hopefully, the standard of care will improve.
 But the damage has already been done.

 Getting an infection or problems related to an infection in a hospital may be the result of a lapse in the standard of care your hospital is providing its patients.
-The Tampa surgical error attorneys at Masterson, Hoag & Smith have recovered millions of dollars for our clients.
-Contact us in Tampa for a free consultation.
+The St. Petersburg surgical error attorneys at Masterson & Hoag, P.A. have recovered millions of dollars for our clients.
+Contact us in St. Petersburg for a free consultation.